 Welcome to the open course "Writing for Professional Journals.”
 The content of this course is open to the public and is licensed under Creative Commons.
 Patricia Gonce Morton, PhD, RN, FAAN, University of Utah College of Nursing Dean, authored the content as part of a grant provided by the Robert Wood Johnson Foundation (RWJF) while participating in the RWJF Executive Nurse Fellow program.
-The “Writing for Professional Journals” course can be used by an individual learner or can be adapted in any way for a course in a college’s program of study.
+The “Writing for Professional Journals” course can be used by an individual learner in a college’s program of study.
 The course also may be helpful to practicing nurses in a professional development program.
 The course content includes twelve modules.
 Each module has accompanying video instruction, PowerPoint slides, reflection assignments, activity log workbook assignments, and suggested reading lists.

 Module 1 – Course Orientation